 Venue: Abrar House, 45 Crawford Place, Marylebone, London W1H 4LP

-The Rohingya are an ethnic group, the majority of whom are Muslim, who have lived for centuries in the majority Buddhist Myanmar.
-They account for nearly a third of the population but are not considered one of the country's 135 official ethnic groups and have been denied citizenship in Myanmar since 1982, effectively rendering them stateless.
+If one international news story has dominated the headlines in 2017 it has been the plight of the Rohingya in Myanmar.
+As an ethnic group, the majority of whom are Muslim, they have lived for centuries alongside the country’s Buddhist majority.
+Yet although they account for nearly a third of the population, they are not considered one of the country's 135 official ethnic groups and have been denied citizenship in Myanmar since 1982, effectively rendering them stateless.

-With renewed violence, including reported rape, murder, and arson, since 2016 over 300,000 have fled across the border into Bangladesh.
-Meanwhile, Nobel Peace Prize winner and Myanmar’s de facto leader Aung San Suu Kyi has refused to condemn, or even fully acknowledge, the state-sponsored repression of the Rohingya by Buddhist extremists.
+With renewed violence, including reported rape, murder and arson, since 2016 over 300,000 have fled across the border into Bangladesh.
+Meanwhile, Nobel Peace Prize winner and Myanmar’s de facto leader has refused to condemn, or even fully acknowledge, the state-sponsored repression of the Rohingya by Buddhist extremist.
 The UN High Commissioner for Human Rights has described this as a "textbook example of ethnic cleansing".

-In this panel discussion, learn about the on-going plight of the Rohingya people in Myanmar.
-Unless decisive action is taken, and if the violence continues, could the impact be even more devastating, with security and human rights repercussions throughout the region?
+In this panel discussion, learn about the ongoing plight of the Rohingya people in Myanmar.
+Unless decisive action is taken, and if the violence continues, could this have an even more devastating impact with security and human rights repercussions throughout the region?

 Abed Choudhury, Head of Advocacy, Islamic Human Rights Commission @ihrc

 Tun Khin, Founder and President, Burmese Rohingya Organisation UK - @tunkhin80